philipturner/transimpedance-amplifier/README.md

 I conducted all of today's tests with the Teensy disconnected and the Windows PC not involved, demonstrating modularity of the subsystems.
 I packed multiple distinct tests into this project, all accessible from 1 single PCB.
 Other competitors may have used multiple different PCBs, or even multiple design iterations (several months of time delay) to reach the point I'm at.

 I have gathered much data about the TIA using _both_ theory and experiment, as was the original stated goal of this project.
 However, I still need to get a _working_ prototype before moving on to Phase 0.2 of the [APM Roadmap](https://github.com/philipturner/apm-roadmap).

+## September 24, 2025

+Michael Schmid suggested that the problem is a damaged or disconnected AD8615.
+I'll mentally process this when I get the chance.